Safe Reinforcement Learning with Preference-based Constraint Inference: Loss Design based on Signal-to-Noise Ratio

 The dead zone mechanism from Section~\ref{deadzone} is primarily designed to align the constraint with the true underlying constraint.
 However, there is evidence showing that a cost model with a flattened or poorly differentiated cost landscape may hinder effective policy gradient updates, leading to suboptimal performance or slow convergence\cite{razin2025makes}.
 This section is focused on how to induce cost differentiation and send informative signals for efficient policy optimization.

-In specific, we encourage the cost model searching for better differentiation by adding a novel loss term based on Signal-to-Noise Ratio~(SNR).
+Specifically, we encourage the cost model to search for better differentiation by adding a novel loss term based on Signal-to-Noise Ratio~(SNR).
 The SNR is a well-known measure defined by the signal power relative to the noise power\cite{johnson2006signal}.
 Here, we define the SNR using a batch of data $\{(\tau,\mu)\}$ from the dataset $\mathcal{D}$ as follows:

 where $\zeta$ is a weighting coefficient. $Var(\hat C(\tau))$ is the variance of the estimated cost of the batch, which is the signal power because it reflects the degree of differentiation in the cost outputs. $\mathcal{H}(p(\mu))=-\sum p(\mu) \ln p(\mu)$ is the entropy of the preference label distribution $p(\mu)$, which quantifies the uncertainty in the preference data and serves as the noise power, because larger entropy indicates greater disorder and less information provided by the labels.